All Collections

 What is slashing?

-Slashing is a penalty that affects validators for intentional or accidental misbehavior.
-A mass slashing event occurs when slashing penalties are significant enough to impact the protocol's rewards in the current frame or in the future, especially midterm penalties.
-Slashing penalties are spread across stakers and may lower your total reward amount.
+Mass slashing event is when slashing penalties are big enough to have the impact on Protocol's rewards in the current frame or in the future, esp. midterm penalties.

 Do I still get rewards after I withdraw?